The perks of commercial real estate investment

 Matt Rachiele, the Calgary-based senior vice president of investment sales for Colliers International, says the global commercial real estate market is worth more than $230 trillion.

 “This is the world's largest, and arguably one of its most important asset classes,” Rachiele says.
-“And unlike many other industries, no single group controls even one per cent of it globally.
+“And unlike many other industries, no single group controls even 1% of it globally.
 So the opportunities to participate are literally boundless.”

 That wide openness means commercial investors can often be quite particular about the properties they buy and the kinds of tenants they rent to.
 That’s not always the case when you have an empty house and a $3,000 mortgage payment to make.